FMArduini/python-rl/README.md

 Created my own environment for snake [gym-snake] as a gym registered environment.
 Solved with stable baselines.

-See readme in SnakeRL folder.
+See the Readme in [SnakeRl](https://github.com/FMArduini/python-rl/tree/master/SnakeRL) folder.